pengsun/MatConvDAG/README.md

 ```
 or doing this manually (e.g., Matlab Desktop -> File menu -> Set Path)

-When it is done, cd to directory `examples` and run the m files for examples.
-See `examples/README.md` therein.
+When it is done, cd to directory `examples2` and run the m files for examples.
+The files in `examples` are deprecated.

 ## Conventions and Workflow